hbc/dc_2016_04/lessons/02_the_filesystem.md

 Let's also check to see where we are.
 Sometimes when we're wandering around in the file system, it's easy to lose track of where we are and get lost.

-If you want to know what directory you're currently in, type
+If you want to know what directory you're currently in, type:

 	$ pwd